 The mirror-like reflection was installed on the back of the seat facing the baby seat so I could see her from the rear mirror.

-Earlier when there was no mirror-like reflection installed, I used my purse mirror to check on her from behind when I stopped at some red lights.
+Earlier when there was no mirror-like reflection installed, I cleverly used my purse mirror to check on her from behind when I stopped at some red lights.
+Deaf people are quite cleverly creative, even in the old days.

 As Juli turned one on her first birthday, she got a promotion to the forward-facing car seat.
-This was one of the significant milestones in our eyeing culture.
+Yahoo!
+A milestone in the eyeing culture.
 Also I removed the baby's rear-mirror, another cultural artifact.

 This documentation project follows a baby's language acquisition, literacy development, and phonological acquisition in sign language, specifically ASL, week by week from gazing at birth to manual babbling, to first words just before the first birthday in a natural native-ASL environment and visual culture.